-In the light of the current situation regarding Coronavirus Covid-19, we’d like to keep you informed of the steps we are taking to protect our clients, our community and our team.
+In the light of the current situation regarding Coronavirus Covid-19, we’d like to keep you informed of how we are managing to continue our work whilst taking all steps to protect our clients, our community and our team.